PiotrPiwowarski/social-media-backend/README.md

 ## What's next

 This project is constantly being developed, new features soon!
+Now it's time to implement authentication using Spring Security.

 ## Technologies
 This Rest API is created using following technologies: